On this page

 Caroline Erolin holds a PhD in Medical Visualisation, an MPhil in Medical Art, and PGCert in Higher Education.
 She is member of numerous professional bodies including the Medical Artists Association (MAA), the Institute of Medical Illustrators (IMI), the British Association for Human Identification (BAHID) and a Fellow of the Higher Education Academy (HEA).

-Caroline is course coordinator for the MSc in Medical Art and also runs a number of modules across both the MSc’s in Medical and Forensic Art & Facial Identification.
-Having been involved with the courses since their inception in 2007 she has helped develop and refine them over this time.
-Caroline has supervised a number of Masters research projects on topics including; developing a patient communication iPad application, Medical Illiteracy and the development of e-learning tutorials for medical and anatomy students.
+Caroline is programme lead for the MSc in Medical Art and also runs a number of modules across both the MSc’s in Medical and Forensic Art & Facial Identification.
+Having been involved with the programmes since their inception in 2007 she has helped develop and refine them over this time.
+Caroline has supervised a number of Masters research projects on topics including; developing a patient communication iPad application, Medical Illiteracy, and the development of e-learning resources for medical and anatomy students.

-At the end of each academic year Caroline helps the students put on an exhibition of their artwork as part of the Duncan of Jordanstone College of Art & Design's ‘Masters Show’
+At the end of each academic year Caroline helps the students put on an exhibition of their artwork as part of the Duncan of Jordanstone College of Art & Design ‘Masters Showcase’.

 Stories